-Hi everyone.
-I am back from Cyprus, after visiting my family for a few days.
-Although the weather was not very good, mostly cloudy and cold, I had a great time.
+My visit to Cyprus was fantastic.
+Although the weather was not very good, mostly cloudy and cold, I had a great time visiting my family and friends for a few days.
 The days passed so quickly and all the days were full, visiting most of my relatives and of course, eating and eating (and again eating) all the time.

-We went to the panigyri on Sunday morning and I would like to introduce you to some of these local products.
+Now that I am back, I would like to introduce you to some Cypriot products.

 Other traditional products you can buy at the panigyri: